bonnybabukachappilly/ros2bridge/README.md

 }
 ```

-* NOTE: message should be in the format of action type
+* NOTE: the message should be in the format of action type

-Feedback from calling a action client
+Feedback from calling an action client

 ```json
 {